 Exhilarated at the journey I was on, I ran along the path.

-I started out across a dry, empty riverbed to reach the place where the path picked up again on the other side.
+I started out across a dry, empty riverbed to reach the place where I could see that the path I was on picked up again on the other side.

 As I stepped out, a train flew by and nearly ran me over.